 As the Commissioner can direct that a person is not appointed, agencies should consult the Commission before selecting from the appointment pool.

-If the agency is seeking to proceed with an appointment or transfer, a written submission must be made to the Commissioner that sets out the reasons why the proposed appointment or transfer should be approved.
+If the agency is seeking to proceed with an appointment or transfer for a claim not referred to the Western Australian Industrial Relations Commission, a written submission must be made to the Commissioner that sets out the reasons why the proposed appointment or transfer should be approved.
 Approval is at the Commissioner’s discretion.

 For other standards, the agency can choose to proceed with the relevant actions despite the lodgement of a claim.